Eating and family go together – a thank you note from Mom

 “Eating and family go together”

 I love my mom’s final statement “Eating and family together” as my family enjoys eating together.
 Seeing the statement in write felt profound as we often eat together without giving it much though.
-For example, we have Sunday lunch at Mom and Dad’s home nearly ever week.
+For example, we have Sunday lunch at Mom and Dad’s home nearly every week.

 My mom is an expert note writer.
 This type of statement is not found in most thank-you notes making it more meaningful when it happens.

 There are many benefits of eating together according to this article.
 It focuses on families with kids still at home but “Eating together builds closer relationships within the family” can be applied to families at all stages of life.
+You may also want to check out this article on eating at home vs. eating out.

 Have you received any thank-you notes lately?
 Did you think it was great?
 Why or why not?
 What can you learn from it to apply to your own thank-you note writing?